How To Claim For An Accident In A Shop

 Choose A Section

-1. Guidance On Making A Claim After An Accident In A Shop
+1. Can I Claim Compensation After Having An Accident In A Shop?

-5. What Happens If I Work With A No Win No Fee Solicitor?
+5. Claim Compensation With The Help Of A No Win No Fee Solicitor

 6. More Information On Claiming After An Accident In A Shop

-Guidance On Making A Claim After An Accident In A Shop
+Can I Claim Compensation After Having An Accident In A Shop?

 An accident in a shop can occur for various reasons.
 However, in order to make a personal injury claim you must be able to prove that: